rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 ### Structural Significance

 **The interweaving itself tells a story:**
-- His inability to write trauma directly
+- His inability to engage with reconstructed knowledge directly
-- His use of memory as coping mechanism
+- His use of firsthand memory as coping mechanism
 - His realization that even safe memories are contaminated
 - His desperate preservation of her voice
 - His ongoing analysis despite impossibility of resolution

 **The reader experiences:**
 - His fragmented cognitive state
-- The weight of being sole survivor/witness
+- The weight of being sole survivor who wasn't even there
-- How memory is not neutral but active
+- How memory and knowledge differ
-- The difference between experiencing and understanding
+- The difference between experiencing and learning
-- The impossibility of perfect preservation
+- The impossibility of perfect preservation or perfect understanding

 ---